Back to top

 Government estimates that over the next 30 years, the costs could be up to 13 times higher for rural users, eight times higher for provincial areas and seven times higher for many metropolitan households.

-Transferring ownership and responsibility of three waters services and infrastructure to four multi-region water services entities is Government’s answer to addressing that affordability challenge.
-Government estimates that over the next 30 years, the per-household costs with and without reform would be as follows.
+Transferring ownership and responsibility of three waters services and infrastructure to ten multi-region water services entities is Government’s answer to addressing that affordability challenge.

 In short, just about everything.